96boards/documentation/ConsumerEdition/guides/open_embedded.md

 > Note: If you accepted the EULA, when building an image for DragonBoard410c all proprietary firmware are installed automatically
 > in `/lib/firmware`, and a copy of the EULA is added as `/etc/license.txt`.
 If you did not accept the EULA, the firmwares
 > are not downloaded, and not installed into the image.
 You can manually manage the firmware and download them separately
 > from [Qualcomm Developer Network](https://developer.qualcomm.com/download/db410c/linux-ubuntu-board-support-package-v1.1.zip).

+### Dragonboard820c

+ * you will be prompted to choose the target MACHINE, pick `dragonboard-820c`
+ * you will be prompted to choose the distro, for now, it is recommended to use `rpb`

 ### Hikey

  * you will be prompted to choose the target MACHINE, pick `hikey`
  * you will be prompted to choose the distro, for now, it is recommended to use `rpb`

 The script `setup-environment` will create sane default configuration files in <build folder>/conf, you can inspect them and modify them if needed.
 Note that conf/local.conf and conf/bblayers.conf are symlink , and under source control.
 So it is generally better not to modify them, and use conf/site.conf and conf/auto.conf instead.

 # Build a minimal, console-only image